Thank you for your interest. We Will Contact You Soon...

 distinction is that IT Service Management is concerned with how IT teams deliver services,

-whereas IT Operations Management is concerned with event management, performance monitoring, and
+whereas IT Operations Management is concerned with event management, performance monitoring,

 the methods by which IT teams govern themselves and their internal stakeholders.